Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Firstly, I must stress that the Fitzrovia is not a religious building.
 Its chapel tag is a misnomer:

 Although it looks and feels like a Christian religious building, the Fitzrovia Chapel was never consecrated.
-Therefore, it is secular, accepting couples from all faiths and denominations and same-sex wedding couples.
-So if you’re an LGBTQ couple looking for a church-like venue you can get married in, the Chapel is gay-friendly and worth serious consideration.
+Therefore, it is secular and accepts couples from all faiths and denominations, including same-sex wedding couples.
+So, if you’re an LGBTQ couple looking for a church-like venue to get married in, the Chapel is ideal and worth serious consideration.

 I pulled back from the couple for this shot to feature the stunning alcove ceiling.